 Authors @ Drucker is an interview series featuring topics relevant to students, alumni and friends of the Drucker School that are curious about issues surrounding multi-generational family businesses and family wealth.

-Season 1 will feature authors that cover topics like business succession, innovation, conflict management, generational dynamics and more.
+This season, we will feature authors that cover topics like business succession, innovation, conflict management, generational dynamics and more.
 You’ll learn the stories of some of the most successful business-owning families in the world.

 Authors @ Drucker is sponsored by The James E. Hughes, Jr. Foundation.
 Rooted in Jay Hughes’ landmark Five Capitals research, The James E. Hughes, Jr. Foundation is a non-profit organization dedicated to advancing the field of family governance and generational well-being.